geeknik/my-awesome-stars/topics.md

 ## chrome-extension

+- [molvqingtai/WebChat](https://github.com/molvqingtai/WebChat) - 💬 Chat with anyone on any website.
 - [ste-xx/gist-userscript-manager](https://github.com/ste-xx/gist-userscript-manager) - Userscript manager which based on Github Gist
 - [0xedward/neuralyzer](https://github.com/0xedward/neuralyzer) - Chrome extension that wipes your sensitive data on the tab you are currently on
 - [PlasmoHQ/plasmo](https://github.com/PlasmoHQ/plasmo) - 🧩 The Browser Extension Framework